patleman/patleman/README.md

 ### :man_student: My College Journey:
-- Learning: Proficient in Robotics, Control Systems, and Optimixation.
+- Learning: Proficient in Robotics, Control Systems, and Optimization.
 - Research: Conducted research on control laws and obstacle avoidance algorithms for robotic manipulators.
 - Projects: Developed projects like Robust Trajectory Tracking Controller for Quadrotor, Safe Control of UR16e Universal Robot, and more.
 🚀  Tools & Technologies: